leeofthetrees/rwxrob-2022-boost/week a 2/1667589970/README.md

 * Gui can be used as the shell instead of CLI
 * CLI and GUI programs are shells that interact with the kernal to communicate with the hardware
 * Without a shell system calls would be needed in C

  CLI can be used to get into another computer without having a terminal

+## TTY and hacking
+Back door vulnerabilities should NOT use TTY when hacking TTY cam be traced, Dont use it
+ex: printer that hadn't been closed.
+Make a rootkit that is untraceable do not use TTU

 ## Practice
 * Watch Videos about Terminal or tty teleprint, teletype, morris code, binary,